mautic/developer-documentation-new/docs/design/labelling.rst

 Adds a new comment to an online community or adds status to a log or record.

-If you are editing an existing comment, use Save instead.
+If you are editing an existing comment, use :ref:`Save` instead.

 Preview
 ^^^^^^^